 - Obese = BMI in the 95th percentile or above

 Toddlers often grow in spurts, so the measurement at a single visit won’t always be a cause for serious concern.
 If your child is in the 85th percentile or higher, your pediatrician will likely ask you to come back again in a few months for another check-in.
-“When you have two consecutive visits that reflect that a child is overweight -- say your child is in the 89th percentile and then at the next visit he’s in the 92nd percentile -- that’s when you realize that there’s an issue,” King says.
+“When you have two consecutive visits that reflect that a child is overweight -- say your child is in the 89th percentile and then at the next visit they are in the 92nd percentile -- that’s when you realize that there’s an issue,” King says.

 It’s Not About Looks